 Coltishall offers extensive moorings at the common, which is an attractive overnight stop.
 The Coltishall Commons Trust a registered charity run by volunteers looks after the common.

 The common is long and slopes down to the waters edge with mature trees overhanging the river.
 The sun sets over the grazing marshes opposite; it really is an idyllic mooring whatever the time of day.
 The nearby road into the village can be busy, but is set well back from the river.

 Pubs at Coltishall Common

-At the Coltishall village end of the common are two pubs, The Rising Sun with it’s beer garden overlooking the river and the Kings Head.
+At the Coltishall village end of the common are two pubs, The Rising Sun with it’s beer garden overlooking the river.